Did you know that 47.2% of Americans age 30 and older have periodontal disease, according to the Centers for Disease

 Our dentist can slow the damaging effects of periodontal disease through scaling and root planing.
 Patients with periodontal disease tend to have deep gum pockets around teeth that collect plaque and food particles.
 During scaling and root planing, our dentist removes plaque trapped beneath the gum line and smoothes out tooth roots.
 Gum disease treatment can help your gums be healthier for longer.

-Dr. Steimel and Dr. Loprete are able to recognize the early signs of gum disease so you can maintain a healthy beautiful smile.
+Dr. Samona and Dr. Loprete are able to recognize the early signs of gum disease so you can maintain a healthy beautiful smile.
 To learn more about how we treat gingivitis and periodontal disease, schedule an appointment with our dentist in Bloomfield Hills MI at (248) 335-4427.